Have you ever asked the question:

 Target Word Count: 40,000–70,000

-Young Adult books are read by teens ages 13 to as many years as 25 and adults.
+Young Adult books are read by teens ages thirteen to adult.
 In fact, the books can cross over into adult literature, especially if they are fantasy or sci-fi based.
-They have complex stories, plots, and characters and read like an adult novel, but explore issues and topics that teens can relate to.
-Themes can employee really complex or even difficult subjects such as sex, violence, drugs, abuse, suicide…the list goes on.
+(There is an emerging category, New Adult Fiction, that targets readers between the ages of eighteen and thirty.)
+Young Adult books have complex stories, plots, and characters and read like an adult novel, but explore issues and topics that teens can relate to.
+Themes can employee really complex or even difficult subjects such as sex, violence, drugs, abuse, suicide… the list goes on.
 Not all young adult books will focus on these ideas, but often at least one of them is present since these are real-world issues that teens come face-to-face with on a daily basis.

 Word count can go as high as 90,000 but keeping it around 70,000 is a safe bet.
 Some coming of age classics emerge from this category as well as really fantastic examples of fantasy series.